ng91/FPGAConfigurationSubsystem/README.md

 or
 - by setting a DIP switch and pressing a button
 it is not defined Yet.
+App on PC can also trigger bitstream loading(using USB-CDC or UART).

 ## What application will be able to do using FCS?
 PC can communicate with FCS directly using USB-CDC or indirectly(UART) with FT2232HL converter.
 It is able to: